electricimp/Salesforce/examples/SmartRefrigerator/ExplorerKitInstructions.md

   - Click **Next**
   - **Step 2.
 Enter the details**:
     - Field Label: **door**
-    - Values: Select **Enter values for the picklist, with each value separated by a new line**
+    - Values: Select **Enter values, with each value separated by a new line**
     - Enter **Open** and **Closed** so that they are on separate lines.
     - Field Name: **door**
 ![Door Field](https://imgur.com/XqAEQ10.png)